 - Lower the amps treble EQ

 - Play with the bass tone controls for a better tone

-Unless you want a distorted tone for metal I would use a distortion pedal to color the tone and not the rattling and distortion from the speaker due to the speaker unable to handle vibrations and volume.
-Which brings me to my next point…
+Unless you want a distorted tone for metal I would use a distortion pedal to color the tone and not the rattling and distortion from the speaker due to the speaker being unable to handle vibrations and volume.
+This brings me to my next point…

 Bass + Guitar Amp = Metal Tone

-(Side note) some bass players in the metal genre have known to record bass using a regular guitar tube amp.
-The simple reason why is because they like the aggressive, harsh and ballsy sound it can produce than a regular bass amp.
+(Side note) some bass players in the metal genre have been known to record bass using a regular guitar tube amp.
+The simple reason why is because they like the aggressive, harsh, and ballsy sound it can produce more than a regular bass amp.